-How to use available data to estimate the market value of your skillset and experience
+Here's how to estimate the market value of your skillset and experience using industry-wide, regional, and company-specific data.

 Now you should have up to three different sets of data on average salaries for your job in your industry—general market data, inter-company data, and intra-company data.
 You can use these data sets to get a sense of how you compare to the average person doing your job within your industry and your company.